wessman/defer.js/README.markdown

 More or less, yes.

-defer.js uses a single global variable for everything: window.defer.
+defer.js uses a single global variable for everything: <code>window.defer</code>.
 If this code has been loaded, you can use it just as in the example above.
 If not, you can still use it right now.

 defer.js uses a variant on the abuse-an-array idea, but to a higher degree.
 Once defer.js loads, it runs all the things you've put into the array, *then it becomes the array*.